Engineering campus at UW-Madison

 25. Dean’s Honor List

-At the end of each semester the names of all full-time students in good standing with a 3.5 or higher semester GPA and cumulative GPA of at least 3.0 and no incomplete or unreported grades will be included on the Dean’s Honor List.
+At the end of each semester, the names of all full-time students in good standing with a 3.5 or higher semester GPA and cumulative GPA of at least 3.0 and no incomplete or unreported grades will be included on the Dean’s Honor List.
 Credit/no credit and pass/fail courses are not considered in meeting the full-time standing requirement for the Dean’s Honor List.
-Transcript will show a notation of “Dean’s Honor List.”
+The transcript will show a notation of “Dean’s Honor List.”

 26. Repeating Courses